top of page

 For Those Rebuilding or Beginning Again

-• Don’t wait for others to change; begin becoming healthier yourself.
+• Don’t wait for others to change; begin your journey toward becoming healthier.

 The right relationships will recognize the healed version of you and rise to meet it.